Frequently Asked Questions

 How does your low-residency program work?

 Goucher's M.A.A.A. program is designed for working professionals.
 Students and faculty gather for a low-residency each summer, and both fall and spring semesters involve focused, small classes via distance learning.
-The low-residency is designed so that students attend classes and participate in other on-campus events for two weeks during late July/early August.
-Students attend the residency for three summers, with graduating students returning the fourth summer to defend their major papers and participate in Commencement.
+The low-residency is designed so that students attend classes and participate in other on-campus events for 9-days during late July/early August.
+Students attend the residency for three summers, with graduating students returning the fourth summer to present their major papers and to participate in a graduation celebration.

 Where can I stay during the residency?

-Students are responsible for their own housing during residency.
-Lunch and dinner will be provided in the dining hall as part of the room and board fee.
+Students have the option of staying on-campus in one of the residential halls for an affordable on-campus lodging fee, or off-campus in a nearby hotel or AirBnB.
+Students who reside in the area can also commute to and from campus.
+Meals are provided in the dining hall.
 The campus also offers a variety of amenities including a gym, swimming pool, and hiking trail.
 The campus is also an easy walk to restaurants, shops, grocery stores, and movie theaters.

 What kind of equipment will I need for the distance learning program?